Dorothea of Montau: Life

-Dorothea died in Kwidzyn in 1394.
-A devotee of the Passion of Jesus and the Eucharist, she is the only Polish saint to have stigmata.
+Dorothea died in Marienwerder in 1394.
+A devotee of the Passion of Jesus and the Eucharist, she is said to have had stigmata.
+According to scholar Michelle Sauer, Dorothea's life "bore surprising resemblance" to Saint Jutta of Kulmsee, another Prussian anchoress who lived during the late 13th century.

 Veneration

-Dorothea was venerated popularly from the moment of her death as the guardian of the country of the Teutonic Knights and patron saint of Prussia/Pomerania.
-In 1405, 257 witnesses described her virtues and miracles.
-The formal process of canonization, however, was broken off, and not resumed until 1955; she was finally canonized by Pope Paul VI (cultus confirmed) in 1976.
+Dorothea was venerated popularly from the moment of her death as the guardian of the country of the Teutonic Knights (East Prussia) and patron saint of Prussia/Pomerania.
+In 1405, 257 witnesses spoke of her virtues and miracles.
+The formal process of canonization, however, was broken off, and not resumed until 1955; she was finally beatified by Pope Paul VI in 1976.

 Dorothea's feast day is celebrated on 25 June.
 Her relics were lost, probably during the Protestant Reformation.